 I'm a 3D generalist with broad experience in all parts of the 3D pipeline and across multiple industries.
 I've worked in video games, commercials, visualizations, medical devices, marketing, simulations, and global branding initiatives.
 My primary interests are lighting, rendering, and texturing.
 In addition I've been teaching at the college level and doing corporate training for almost a decade with experience in instructional design and team management.

 I like to solve problems and find solutions that many people don't have the patience or persistence to find.
-I am one of just three people from the US with a certification in V-Ray 3 for 3DS Max.
+I am one of just five people from the US with a certification in V-Ray 3 for 3DS Max.
 If you need a technical minded artist with a love of learning and a passion for process and persistence, I'm your man.

 I managed to travel a lot of miles as a kid.
 I've lived on Christmas tree farms, dairy farms, in the inner city, suburbs, and on both coasts.
 From the rocky coasts of Oregon to the sandy beaches of Cape Cod, I've been there.
 The combination of rural, urban, and suburban living has given me some perspectives that I think I might otherwise have been missing.